Akashchaudhari8865/bluepeak-cloudops-assignment/docs/Deployment_Guide.md

 The deployment is divided into two phases:

-1. Bootstrap Terraform Backend
+1. s3 Bootstrap Terraform Backend
 2. Deploy Infrastructure and Application

-This approach ensures that Terraform state is securely stored in Amazon S3 with state locking provided by DynamoDB.
+This approach ensures that the Terraform state is securely stored in Amazon S3, while state locking is handled using Terraform's native S3 locking mechanism by enabling **use_lockfile = true**.
+This prevents multiple users from modifying the same state file simultaneously and helps avoid state corruption.

 ---